Topic

 After You Slip

-Slipping back into a drinking pattern after a period of change is one of the most common experiences people have — and one of the most misunderstood.
-It tends to trigger a shame spiral that makes the next attempt harder, not easier.
+Slipping back into a drinking pattern after a period of change is one of the most common experiences people have.
+It’s also one of the most misunderstood.
+A slip tends to trigger a shame spiral that makes the next attempt harder, not easier.

-Nothing in this section assumes perfection is the goal.
-It’s here to help you relate to setbacks with less self-blame and more useful information.
+Nothing here assumes perfection is the goal.
+The aim is to help you relate to setbacks with less self-blame and more useful information.

 Key concepts